sahil-ngauge/learning-Repository/README.md

 # learning-Repository
-this is the first repository for learning in ne github account.
+this is the first repository for learning in github account.